debate-map/app/README.md

 ### Running locally

+1) Run `npm run tsc-watch` in a console, and keep it running in the background.
-1) Run `npm run dev` in the root project folder.
+2) Run `npm run dev` in the root project folder. (or `npm run dev-with-stats`)
-2) Navigate to `localhost:3000`.
+3) Navigate to `localhost:3000`.

 Note that if you add/remove/modify any modules required from `config/Vendors.js`, you'll then need to run `npm run create-vendors[-quick]`. (those modules are compiled separately, to speed up the main compile process)

 ### Deploying to Firebase

-1) Run `tsc` in a console, and keep it running in the background. (this reduces deploy:prod-quick compile times from ~59s to ~32s, by enabling incremental compilation)
+1) Run `npm run tsc-watch` in a console, and keep it running in the background. (this reduces deploy:prod-quick compile times from ~59s to ~32s, by enabling incremental compilation)
 2) Run `npm run deploy:[dev/prod/prod-quick]`.
 Note that deploy:prod-quick time is ~32s, vs ~86s for deploy:prod (since it doesn't use minification and such).

 ### Editor setup